InaSengar/WebPageRenderProject/README.md

-# Hinge Health Services Code Challenge

-## Welcome.
-Thank you for taking the time to collaborate with us today.

-Today we’d like you to build a service that manages and manipulates trees.
-Our goal with this activity isn't to "stump" anyone with tricky business but to give candidates a fair and uniform way to express themselves in code on a realistic-ish problem.

-This activity is purposely limited in scope to be respectful of your time while still enabling you to demonstrate how you approach and solve problems.
-If invited to an on-site interview, you'll pair with us to extend the service you created.
-We'd much rather see how you work on a problem you're familiar with than on some clever whiteboard puzzle we spring on you.

-At this stage, we care most about:
-- Interpreting written specifications (following instructions)
-- Good design decisions.
-- Ability to consider edge cases.
-- Documentation

-### What language do I code in?
-Feel free to choose whichever language you are most comfortable in.
-We provided a few "hello world" services in directories named after the programming language of implementation.
-If picking a different language, create a directory with the name of the language, under which you should put your code.

-For whatever language you choose, please document in a readme.md the following.
+## API Design: Render, Manage, Manipulate Trees on Webpage

+This service manages and manipulates trees.
+Within the Python directory, there is a README.md with the following information:
-1. How to set up your service
+1. How to set up this service
-2. How to run your service
+2. How to run this service
-3. How to run the tests, if there are any
-4. Document any other design choices you made along the way.
+3. Design choices made along the way

-### How do I get started?
-Clone this repo, create a branch, and work off of this new branch.
-Do not merge the code into main.
-Oh, and don't squash your commits.
-We'd like to see the milestones of your progress.

-When you're done, push your code to this repo and email us.

-&nbsp;
 ## The Problem

-A new frontend application is being built to spec by a team of coders out in deep space.
-Hence they are rarely available and unable to negotiate any changes to an API specified below.
+A new web application is being built.
 The application renders and stores a tree of data.

-Animals, an example of a tree;
+Animals, an example of a tree:

 ```
 1: root